deepjavalibrary/djl/engines/mxnet/mxnet-engine/README.md

 DJL on Windows, please download and install
 [Visual C++ 2019 Redistributable Packages](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) and reboot.

-For the Windows platform, you can use CPU package.
-MXNet windows GPU native library size are large, we no longer provide GPU package, instead you have to use the Automatic package.
+For the windows platform, we support both CPU and GPU.
+The CPU can be found using either the automatic runtime detection or through adding the CPU jar to your dependencies.
+However, due to the size of the windows GPU native library, we do not offer GPU support through a dependency jar.
+You can still access GPU on windows by using the [automatic runtime download](#Installation).

 #### Windows GPU

-- ai.djl.mxnet:mxnet-native-auto:1.8.0

 This package supports CUDA 11.0 and CUDA 10.2 for Windows.

 ### Windows CPU